lm3nitro/Projects/Network Traffic Analysis/RITA/RITA Install and Configuration.md

 ## Upgrading Between Minor or Patch Versions:

-If you are upgrading within the same major version (e.g. v2.0.0 to v2.0.1, or v3.0.0 to v3.1.0) all you need to do is download the newest RITA binary and replace the one on your system.
+If upgrading within the same major version (e.g. v2.0.0 to v2.0.1, or v3.0.0 to v3.1.0) all that is needed is to download the newest RITA binary and replace the one on the system.

 Example:
 Replace the binary located `/usr/local/bin/rita` with the new binary.